PAX 2 vs PAX 3

 The concentrate insert alone sells for $50, so if you plan on picking one up, the PAX 3 Complete Kit is a much better value.

 While PAX has always done a bang-up job with herbs, the previous models never tried to break into the world of concentrates.
 Now, the PAX 3 Complete Kit includes a concentrate insert, which allows you to crank the temperature and enjoy your favorite extracts on the go.

 That’s not the only included accessory either.
 Both units pack in a charging cable and dock, and two mouthpieces -- flat and raised.
 The PAX 3 Complete Kit also tosses in a half pack oven lid with a taller insert, allowing you to keep a tight bowl without filling the oven all the way, plus a few extra screens.
-There’s a small multi-tool on a keychain for stirring and turning as well.
-That's right around $40 of, in my book, essential accessories included with the PAX 3 Complete Kit.
+There’s a small multi-tool on a keychain for stirring and turning, and a tweed carrying case as well.
+That's right around $500 of, in my book, essential accessories included with the PAX 3 Complete Kit.